• ISSN 1008-505X

 Abstract:

-Objectives Maize are generally continuous planting in the black soil region of northeast China, which has led to shallow black soil layer and degradation of organic matter content.
-To restore the microenvironment of black soil, we approached strategies of biochar application and maize-soybean intercropping.
+Objectives In the black soil region of northeast China, maize is generally grown under continuous monoculture, which has led to a shallow black soil layer and degradation of organic matter content.
+To restore the microenvironment of black soil, this study evaluates the effects of biochar application and intercropping on the physicochemical properties and biological characteristics of maize rhizosphere soil.

-Methods A localized field experiment, sited in Daqing City of Heilongjiang Province, was conducted for 4 years, the treatments were composed of maize monoculture without and with biochar application (MB0, MB15), and maize/soybean intercropping without or with biochar application (MSB0, MSB15).
+Methods A four-year field experiment was conducted in Daqing City, Heilongjiang Province, with four treatments: maize monoculture withoutbiochar application (MB0), maize monoculture with biochar application ( MB15), maize/soybean intercropping without biochar application (MSB0), and maize/soybean intercropping with biochar application (MSB15).
 The yield, soil nutrient content were analyzed at maize harvest.
 And the diversity indices of bacteria and fungi, and the relative abundance of dominant bacteria and gungi at general and phylum levels were determined.

-Conclusions Application of biochar could significantly increase the contents of soil organic carbon, alkali-hydrolyzable nitrogen, and total phosphorus, and the use of biochar under intercropping has an even better enhancing effect.
+Conclusions Biochar application significantly increased the contents of soil organic carbon, alkali-hydrolyzable nitrogen, and total phosphorus, and the use of biochar under intercropping has an even better enhancing effect.
 Both biochar and intercropping could increase the relative abundances of beneficial bacteria and fungi while reducing that of harmful fungi in soil, consequently optimizing the soil microbial community structure, enhancing soil nutrient supply capacity, and establishing a favorable and healthy rhizosphere soil microenvironment.
-The combined use of biochar and intercropping are effective measures for protecting the black soil farmland environment, increasing crop yields, and promoting sustainable agriculture.
+The combined use of biochar and intercropping is an effective measures for protecting black soil farmland environment, increasing crop yields, and promoting sustainable agriculture.

 /